Parent Resources

 This is not a slight on the parent; it is to be expected.
 They weren't in my class.
 They do not understand the intricacies of the task, and the volume and variety of writing frameworks used by schools is comical.
 In one postcode alone, I am aware of five different models for text response essays.
 It is hard enough being a teacher moving between schools – let alone a parent trying to recall their high school essay experience from decades ago.

-It goes without saying that the playing field is never even, and a parent’s ability to be an English tutor is no exception.
+It goes without saying that the playing field is never even, and a parent's ability to be an English tutor is no exception.
+Educationally privileged students, with parents possessing academic backgrounds, have advantages.

 Parents with such experience are typically better placed to help students with their writing – while those with less technical knowledge can be left feeling powerless, as their capacity to support is limited.